Best Food & Cooking Classes in Marrakech

 • Location: Medina, Marrakech

-• Duration & Price: 3 hours, approx. €55 per person
+• Duration & price: 3 hours, approx. €55 per person

 Cooking Class at Riad Tawargit